haozhexu/haozhexu.me/content/article/2018/reviewleicam10p1.md

 ![Hotshoe][M10P-1]

-When I was a kid, many of the items at home were of high quality based on their lifespan: grandmother’s sewing machine that had been used for ten years, grandfathers radio receiver which lasted for ages, father had a bicycle since he started his job which still works…some of them requires regular maintenance like oiling, but they generally last.
+When I was a kid, many of the items in my home were of high quality based on their lifespan: grandmother’s sewing machine that had been used for ten years, grandfathers radio receiver which lasted for ages, father had a bicycle since he started his job which still works…some of them requires regular maintenance like oiling, but they generally last.
 After I grown up, things changed rapidly, materials are abundant and people's expectation for quality became lower than before, most things are mass produced and cheap enough that getting a new one isn’t much more expensive than fixing and maintain old ones - why fixing it if you can get brand new one at similar cost?

 ![Shutter][M10P-2]